esrc-official/mediapipe-pose-python/README.md

 This project is to estimate skeletons and to analyze angles from the videos using MediaPipe Pose solution.

 ## Requirements
+The requirements for this project are:
+- Python 3.9.0
+- Mediapipe >=0.8.11

 ## Installation

+### Step 1: Clone this repository and move directory
 You can **clone** the project from the [repository](https://github.com/esrc-official/mediapipe-pose-python).

 ```